fwilleke80/pkg_pungaanalytics/README.md

 Audio Archive can dispatch these events next to its existing aggregate play/download counter updates.
 If Punga Analytics is not installed, the Joomla event is simply dispatched without a listener and Audio Archive continues normally.

 ### Configuring generic event definitions

+You can configure which events to listen to:

 Open **Components → Punga Analytics → Options → Custom events**.
 The **Recording policy** has two modes: